 The African Queen Sinks

-It’s a good thing that Huston could count on Kate for a perfect performance, for the director had plenty of other things to worry about during filming on the Ruiki River.
+It was good that Huston could rely on Kate for a perfect performance.
+The director had plenty of other things to worry about during filming on the Ruiki River.

 Such as the time The African Queen sank.

 The man in charge of keeping an eye on the boat was, apparently, not very good at his job.
 According to Lauren Bacall, the man had been hired exclusively to watch the boat.
 And he did.